prateek3255/scrroll-in/README.md

 So this extension lets you save the scroll position of the webpage, so you can continue from exactly where you left.

 I know there are a few extensions that already serve this purpose, but most of them either didn't work correctly or lacked the features that I needed, so I ended up creating my own.
+It can save your time.

 ## How it works?